seancorfield/logging4j2/README.md

 (logger/log :info "Hello, world!") ; equivalent to the above
 ```

-Support for MDC is provided via the `with-log-context`, `with-log-tag`,
+Support for MDC and NDC is provided via the `with-log-context`, `with-log-tag`,
-and `with-log-uuid` macros:
+and `with-log-uuid` macros (see **MDC and NDC** below for more detail):

 * `with-log-context` accepts a hash map as its first argument, followed by a
 body of code to execute.
 The keys and values in the hash map are added to the
-dynamic context as strings, for the execution of the body, and a dynamic var
+context as strings, for the execution of the body.
-is used behind the scenes to track nested contexts.
 * `with-log-tag` accepts a keyword or string as its first argument, followed
 by a body of code to execute.
-The tag is pushed onto the dynamic context, for
+The tag is pushed onto the context, for
 the execution of the body.
 * `with-log-uuid` a body of code to execute.
 A unique tag is pushed onto the
-dynamic context, for the execution of the body.
+context, for the execution of the body.

 ```clojure
 (with-log-context {:uid (:id user)}